glotaran/pyglotaran/docs/source/user_documentation/api_documentation.rst

 API Documentation
 =================

-The API Documentation for glotaran is automatically created from its docstrings.
+The API Documentation for pyglotaran is automatically created from its docstrings.

 .. currentmodule:: glotaran